basvandenberg/ng-select/README.md

 Optional parameters will be set to their default value if they are not defined in the `ng-select` tag.

+### multiple

+*default: 'false'*

+A boolean to choose between single and multi-select.

 ### placeholder